Fabric Glossary for Women's Lingerie

 - This term refers to the very light deniers, which are very light transparency and high sheen.
 Usually made of 100% non-stretch nylon.
 Some Lycra/nylon yarns of less than 8 denier can be ultra-sheer.

 - Ultra-violet Protection Factor (UPV) is a rating system that measures the UV protection provided by the fabric.
 It's similar to the SPF rating system used in sunscreens.
 For example, a fabric rated UPF 30 means that if 30 units of UV rays fall on the fabric, only one unit will pass through.

 - Soft plush fabric with a close, dense pile.

 - The European term for rayon.

 - Woven fabrics are made from two pieces of yarn that are stretched out over a loom and woven together in both horizontal and vertical directions.
 Woven fabrics do not stretch because their fibers run at 45-degree angles to one another.
 Woven fabrics include linen, denim, twill, satin, chiffon, corduroy, tweed and canvas.

 - X-Static Silver Fiber

-- X-Static-The sliver fiber, has a layer of pure silver permanently bonded to the surface of a textile fiber.
-The process is such that the fiber, with its sliver layer, retains traditional textile and tactile characteristics.
+- X-Static - The silver fiber, has a layer of pure silver permanently bonded to the surface of a textile fiber.
+The process is such that the fiber, with its silver layer, retains traditional textile and tactile characteristics.
 It can be used in knits, wovens and non-wovens as either a filament or spun yarn.
-X-Static offers all of the benefits known to be inherent to pure silver, only in a new format-a textile fiber.
+X-Static offers all of the benefits known to be inherent to pure silver, only in a new format - a textile fiber.